Skip to content

 • title, description, visibility (public | unlisted | private).

-• tags: string array — one shared list for every platform (not per-platform).
+• tags: string array — one shared list for every platform (not per-platform), unless a platform override is set.

 The app’s draft APIs (POST/PATCH /api/drafts, GET /api/drafts, …) read and write this structure; the repository persists it as document on the drafts collection.